 Nevada City

-A few minutes away is the even-more-authentic Nevada City, which is a preserved state park.
+A few minutes away is the even more authentic Nevada City, which is a preserved state park.

 Getting into the park requires an entry fee.

 There are many buildings and a few people told us it takes a few hours to do it justice.
+We’ll be sure to check it out next time we are in town.

 Where to Stay: Red Bear Inn